Felipe-Aquino/rubik-z/README.md

 - Z = Z-axis, X = Back, D = Middle, V = Front

 Then press Left and Right arrows to spin it.

+You can press enter to shuffle the cube 10 times.